1nst4ll/mango-news/PROGRESS.md

 - Implemented logic to construct the correct WhatsApp share URL with article title and URL.
 - Updated `docs/frontend-ui.md` to mention the new share feature.

+### Frontend Codebase Analysis and Library Verification (Completed on 2025-06-01)

+- Analyzed the frontend codebase, specifically the implementation of components and Shadcn UI.
+- Verified that the project is using appropriate and recent versions of Astro, Radix UI, Tailwind CSS, and Shadcn UI.
+- Confirmed that the implementation aligns with documentation and best practices for these libraries.

 ## Detailed Steps for Pending Tasks

 (This section will be updated with detailed steps for the "Next Steps: Astro Frontend Migration" as they are worked on.)